oroinc/documentation/user/back-office/system/shipping-rules/index.rst

 Fixed Product Shipping Cost
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. hint:: Fixed Product Shipping Cost is available since v4.2.11.
+.. hint:: Fixed Product Shipping Cost is available starting from v4.2.11.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 For the fixed product shipping cost method, provide the following information: